VladislavBroPiton/VladislavBroPiton/README.md

 - 👋 Hi, I’m @VladislavBroPiton
 - 👀 I’m interested in ...Testing
-- 🌱 I’m currently learning ...Тестированию
+- 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me